Mary Louisa Willard: Career and research

 After completing her Ph.D., Willard returned to Penn State in 1927 as an assistant professor.
 She was one of only four women teaching in the chemistry and chemical agriculture departments at the time.
 She was promoted to full professor in 1938 and served on the faculty until her retirement in 1964.
 She was well known for her microscopy research and for her dedication to student mentorship.

 Willard's expertise in micro-chemical analysis led her to become involved in forensic work, which began in 1930, when a Scranton judge approached her to examine a whiskey sample confiscated during a prohibition raid.
 Soon after, she was asked to analyze paint found on a robbery suspect's clothing in Wilkes-Barre and compare it to paint at the crime scene.
 These early successes launched her reputation in forensic chemistry, and she quickly became a go-to expert for cases across Pennsylvania and beyond.

 Over the ensuing decades, she aided local and international law enforcement agencies in cases involving arson, forgery, poisonings, and homicides, often providing her services pro bono.
 She employed a range of, what was then, advanced techniques in her forensic investigations, including ultraviolet and infrared spectroscopy, gas chromatography, mass spectrometry, and nuclear magnetic resonance.
 While she did not invent these techniques or instruments, Willard was among the first to apply them systematically to criminal investigations, laying the foundation for modern forensic science.
 Her consulting work garnered international recognition, leading to collaborations with organizations such as Interpol, Scotland Yard, and the Sûreté.

 Notable contributions and legacy

 Willard published more than 40 scientific articles on chemistry and criminology as well as laboratory manuals on chemical microscopy.
 Among her publications was a short monograph on Pioneer Women in Chemistry.
 In 1942, she was appointed Assistant Editor of the journal Mikrochemie (Mikrochemica Acta), a position she held for many years.
-She gave numerous public talks throughout her career–not only on chemistry and forensic science, but also on women in scence, and topics such as hair and fur analysis.
+She gave numerous public talks throughout her career–not only on chemistry and forensic science, but also on women in science, and topics such as hair and fur analysis.